Maffucci Syndrome

 Get started

-Registry of Ollier Disease and Maffucci Syndrome That Collects Clinical, Functional, Genetic, Genealogical, Imaging, Surgical, Quality of Life Data.
-Data Are Linked to Patients Biological Sample
+Registry of Ollier Disease and Maffucci Syndrome That Collects Clinical, Functional, Genetic, Genealogical, Imaging, Surgical, Treatment, Quality of Life Data.
+Data is Linked to Patients' Biological Samples, When Available

 Summary: REM is a retrospective and prospective registry, finalized to care and research.
 It is articulated in main sections - strongly related and mutually dependent on each other - corresponding to different data domains: personal information, clinical data, genetic data, genealogical data, surgeries, etc..
 This approach has been individuated in order to corroborate and integrate data from different reso...